 Some types of chemotherapy can lead to hair loss.
-Hair usually starts to regrow within 4–6 weeks after finishing treatment, but it may be different in texture and color than before.
-After 12 months, hair should be long enough to brush and style.
+Hair usually starts to regrow 4 to 6 weeks after finishing treatment but may differ from before in texture and color.
+After 12 months, hair may be long enough to brush and style.

 Many people lose some or all of their hair if they undergo chemotherapy.
 However, this effect is rarely permanent, and the hair should grow back once treatment is over.